ejyang7/CS194A-Tippy/README.md

 ## Name: Emily Yang

 **Tippy** computes the tip and total amount for a bill.
 The app uses the base amount and tip percentage to calculate the amount owed, and it also describes the quality of service based on the tip.
+In addition, if the user specifies the number of people in the party, the app will also split the bill evenly and calculate the amount each person would pay.

-Time spent: **X** hours spent in total
+Time spent: 5 hours spent in total

 ## Functionality